-The IRGC's mistreatment of Madani was meant to undermine the Rouhani administration and can be viewed as an extension of its power struggle with the moderate and reformist factions.
-Madani was also marked for persecution because of his outspoken criticism of Iran's water mismanagement, particularly its over-construction of dams, which the IRGC viewed as an attack on its economic interests.
+The IRGC's mistreatment of Madani was meant to undermine the Rouhani administration and can be viewed as an extension of its power struggle with the pragmatic factions.
+Madani was also marked for persecution because of his outspoken criticism of Iran's water mismanagement, particularly its overconstruction of dams, which the IRGC viewed as an attack on its economic interests.
 The IRGC's harassment campaign led Madani, fearing for his safety, to resign his post in April and flee the country.
-Angered conservative parliamentarians summoned Intelligence Minister Mahmoud Alavi, a Rouhani ally, to Iran's majles to demand answers for how Madani was able to leave the country without facing the espionage charges against him.
+Angered conservative parliamentarians summoned Intelligence Minister Mahmoud Alavi, a Rouhani ally, to Iran's parliament to demand answers for how Madani was able to leave the country without facing the espionage charges against him.